The Berlin Museum Pass is a fantastic savings deal giving access to over 30 exhibitions and galleries for three days for only €29.

 - Museum für Kommunikation (Museum for Communication)

-- Museum für Naturkunde (Museum of Natural History)
+- Museum für Naturkunde (Natural History Museum)

-- Musikinstrumenten-Museum
+- Musikinstrumenten-Museum (Museum of Musical Instruments)

 - Neues Museum (New Museum)